syntalos/edlio/docs/intro.rst

 requirements:

 4. Support datasets of multiple modalities: Electrophysiology, Tables, Matrices, Video recordings, ...
-5. Allow massively parallel write and read access on the level of individual datsets
+5. Allow massively parallel write and read access on the level of individual datasets

 The EDL format is a specification for a storage layout for data from scientific experiments, with primary focus on neuroscientific data.